-Sherman Alexie is Not the Indian You Expected
+Sherman Alexie on How Trump is Turning the US Into a Reservation

 Alexie won a scholarship to Gonzaga where, after years of working toward perfection and “part-time Indianness,” as he’d later call it, he fell apart.
 He took his first drink of alcohol, which led to many drinks of alcohol.
 He dropped out, went to Seattle, went back to the rez, and eventually found his way to Washington State University in Pullman, where an English professor first introduced him to writing by other Indians — and the poem “Elegy for a Forgotten Oldsmobile,” by Adrian C. Louis, with a line that convinced Alexie to start writing: “Oh, Uncle Adrian, I’m in the reservation of my mind.”

-A small Brooklyn press released his first book, The Business of Fancydancing: Stories and Poems, in 1992 — and ended up featured in the New York Times.
+A small Brooklyn press released his first book, The Business of Fancydancing: Stories and Poems, in 1992 — which ended up featured in the New York Times.
 From there, it was something like instant literary fame: He sold a book of short stories, The Lone Ranger and Tonto Fistfight in Heaven, and a novel, Reservation Blues.
 He was heralded, as he put it to me, “as a miracle.”

 “It was like, ‘You came out of nowhere, you’re a star child!’”
 Alexie imitates. “‘Look at his storytelling tradition, the oral tradition, it comes from his grandmother!’
 Nah, I just did debate in high school, and stand-up in college.”
 He wrote more novels and short stories and poems; he wrote the screenplay for Smoke Signals, the first film made with a totally Indian cast and crew, which won the Audience Award at Sundance in 1998.
 He married a Hidatsa/Ho-Chunk/Potawatomi woman he met while judging a writing competition.
 His work was likened to Richard Wright's Native Son and declared one of the New Yorker's “20 Best Young Fiction Writers in America.”